seanox/seanox-ai-nlp/seanox_ai_nlp/relations/README.md

 <details>
   <summary>
-Print human?readable tree representations for a list of parsed sentences.
+Print human-readable tree representations for a list of parsed sentences.
   </summary>

 __Parameters__